kai824/tp/docs/UserGuide.md

 **Email addresses:**

-Should be of the format `local-part@domain` and adhere to the following constraints:
+Should be of the format `LOCAL_PART@DOMAIN` and adhere to the following constraints:
-1. The local-part should only contain alphanumeric characters and these special characters: `+_.-`.
-The local-part should not be blank and should not start or end with any special characters.
+1. `LOCAL_PART` should only contain alphanumeric characters and these special characters: `+_.-`.
+It should not be blank and should not start or end with any special characters.
-2. The domain name is made up of domain labels separated by periods.
+2. `DOMAIN` is a domain name, which is made up of domain labels separated by periods.
 The domain name must:
    * end with a domain label at least 2 characters long.
    * have each domain label start and end with alphanumeric characters.
    * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.